duckietown/docs-AIDO/book/AIDO/15_getting_started/03_make_a_sub.md

 Use this command:

-    $ dts challenges evaluate  --challenge aido-LF-sim-validation
+    $ dts challenges evaluate  --challenge aido-hello-sim-validation

 ## Troubleshooting

-If any of the commands above don't work, it is likely that something related to Docker permissions is to blame - please ask us on Slack in the [#help-accounts](https://duckietown.slack.com/archives/C70CR8TAS) channel.
+If any of the commands above don't work, it is likely that something related to Docker permissions is to blame.

+If you are using Docker Desktop for Mac OS X you might need to try the following:

+Symptom: `dts challenges submit` fails with a permission error on Mac OS X using Docker Desktop.

+Resolution: Disable `gRPC FUSE` in Docker Desktop by going to "Preferences" and unchecking the option "Use gRPC Fuse for file sharing".
+Select "Apply and Restart" to save the changes.

+For other issues please ask us on Slack in the [#help-accounts](https://duckietown.slack.com/archives/C70CR8TAS) channel.

 <!-- TODO: where to file an issue? -->